omnistrate-oss/omnistrate-sdk-go/v1/docs/KustomizeConfiguration.md

 NewKustomizeConfigurationWithDefaults instantiates a new KustomizeConfiguration object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEndpointConfiguration

+`func (o *KustomizeConfiguration) GetEndpointConfiguration() map[string]Endpoint`

+GetEndpointConfiguration returns the EndpointConfiguration field if non-nil, zero value otherwise.

+### GetEndpointConfigurationOk

+`func (o *KustomizeConfiguration) GetEndpointConfigurationOk() (*map[string]Endpoint, bool)`

+GetEndpointConfigurationOk returns a tuple with the EndpointConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEndpointConfiguration

+`func (o *KustomizeConfiguration) SetEndpointConfiguration(v map[string]Endpoint)`

+SetEndpointConfiguration sets EndpointConfiguration field to given value.

+### HasEndpointConfiguration

+`func (o *KustomizeConfiguration) HasEndpointConfiguration() bool`

+HasEndpointConfiguration returns a boolean if a field has been set.

 ### GetGitConfiguration